 Caring for your mental health after having a baby is incredibly important for all parents.
-Postpartum depression is the number-one complication from childbirth, and anxiety can be just as common throughout the postpartum time.
-During this COVID-19 pandemic, the vulnerable postpartum transition may have additional layers of fear, anxiety, trauma, and complexity that need to be addressed.
+Postpartum depression is the #1 complication from childbirth, and anxiety can be just as common throughout the postpartum time.
+During this time of ongoing fears of COVID-19, the vulnerable postpartum transition may have additional layers of fear, anxiety, trauma, and complexity that need to be addressed.
 Thankfully, there are some things you can control during this time.
 By adapting your postpartum plan to include realistic support and actionable resources, you can help improve your sense of control.
 The more you talk about your mental health, and have a plan in place for various scenarios, the less scared and blindsided you will feel, no matter what happens.

 Find a Professional Mental Health Provider